-The Recent Tasks view shows the progress as the EAM Sample Solution or ESX Agent Manager uninstalls the ESX agent, powers off the virtual machine, and deletes the virtual machine and resource pool from the vCenter inventory.
+The Recent Tasks panel shows the progress as the EAM Sample Solution and ESX Agent Manager uninstalls the ESX agent, powers off the virtual machine, and deletes the virtual machine and resource pool from the vCenter Server inventory.

-Use the EAM Sample Solution to deploy an ESX agent virtual machine and a vSphere Installation Bundle (VIB) and integrate them with DvFilter.
+Use the EAM Sample Solution to deploy an ESX agent virtual machine and a vSphere Installation Bundle (VIB).